open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 ## Inheritance between configuration files

 Sometimes, the difference between two different configuration files is so small that only one field may be changed.
-However, we need to copy and paste everything, and only modify one line.
-It is not easy to locate the specific difference when we go back to this after a long time.
+Therefore, it's unwise to copy and paste everything only to modify one line, which makes it hard for us to locate the specific difference after a long time.

 In another case, multiple configuration files may have the same batch of fields, and we have to copy and paste them in different configuration files.
 It will also be hard to maintain these fields in a long time.

+We address these issues with inheritance mechanism, detailed as below.

 ### Overview of inheritance mechanism